Isaac Keesing: Biography

 Keesing began publishing both Keesing's Historical Archive and Keesing's Medical Archive as periodicals in 1931.
 The Historical Archive, started in July 1931, was subtitled "Illustrated Diary of Contemporary World Events with Constantly Updated Alphabetical Index".
 The aim was to provide objective information on political and economic changes around the world, with an index updated to maintain its value as a reference work.
 It appeared as a 16-page weekly magazine, published in Dutch, English, German and French.
 The company exhibited at the Brussels International Exposition in 1935, and by the following year had expanded to have over 80 employees.
 Keesing's son, Leo Keesing (1912-1997), became a company director and in 1938 was responsible for establishing an English edition of the Medical Archive in the United States.

 Following the German occupation of the Netherlands in 1940, Isaac Keesing's brother Jacob and his family tried to escape to England by boat, but the attempt failed and they committed suicide.
-The imposition of German controls meant that Isaac and Leo Keesing, as Jews, were dismissed from their company, but through the intervention of Broekhoff — at that time commissioner of the Amsterdam police — and an administrative error by the Germans, they were permitted to emigrate, eventually reaching the United States via Spain, Portugal, and Cuba, where they were interned for a time.
-Keesing and his family lived during the latter part of the Second World War in Washington, D.C., where he worked at the Dutch embassy and filed another patent, for a card index system.
+The imposition of German controls meant that Isaac and Leo Keesing, as Jews, were dismissed from their company, but through the intervention of Broekhoff – at that time commissioner of the Amsterdam police – and an administrative error by the Germans, they were permitted to emigrate, eventually reaching the United States via Spain, Portugal, and Cuba, where they were interned for a time.
+Keesing and his family lived during the latter part of the Second World War in Washington, D.C., where he worked at the Dutch embassy.

 Keesing returned to the Netherlands after the war.
 In his absence the company had been maintained by his accountant, Peter Diesfelt, but its output had been heavily biased towards German propaganda, and its premises had been looted.
 The British branch of the company had been removed from the family's control.
 Isaac and Leo Keesing re-established the company, and set up a subsidiary, ASSiMiL, producing language courses, many supported by gramophone records.

 Isaac Keesing also wrote and published a popular series of children's books, starting in 1948 with Opa vertelt ("Grandpa tells").

 He married Mariana Sophia Peekel in 1910; they had four children.
 He died in Amsterdam, on 18 August 1966, aged 80, and was buried at Muiderberg.